 On our Company affiliate sites, applications and/or emails, we and our service providers obtain data about your activities to provide you with advertising about products and services tailored to your individual interests.

 Throughout the News IQ advertising exchange, we can gather information about online activities over time and across Company affiliate sites and applications by obtaining data, as described above.
 Collection of such data currently takes place on the Company affiliate sites, applications and emails that participate in our advertising exchange.
-Our exchange uses all such data to show users advertisements on our Company affiliate sites and applications that aim to be tailored to your individual interests.
-We also track the effectiveness of marketing campaigns conducted through the News IQ advertising exchange.
+Our exchange uses all such data to show users advertisements on our Company affiliate sites and applications and on whitelisted non-Company sites that aim to be tailored to your individual interests.
+We also track the effectiveness of marketing campaigns conducted through the News IQ advertising exchange, which also include whitelisted non-Company sites.

 The Company adheres to the Digital Advertising Alliances Self-Regulatory Principles and provides users choice with respect to the Company advertising exchange interest-based advertising.
 To learn how to opt out of the News IQ interest-based advertising see the section on Your Choices below.